WestPeakResearch/WestPeakWebsite/src/content/Team/Frank-Xue/index.md

 headshot: frank.jpg
 ---

 Frank is a fourth-year BCom student specializing in Finance.
-He joined WestPeak as a Senior Analyst to further explore careers in the capital market and hopes to know more like-minded peers.
+He joined WestPeak to further explore careers in the capital market and hopes to know more like-minded peers.

 In his free time, he enjoys watching movies with friends and photographing with his film camera.